Battersea Power Station: Scrubbers

 The reduction of sulphur emissions was an important factor from when the station was in the design stages, as it was one of the main concerns of the protesters.
 The London Power Company developed an experimental technique for washing flue gases in 1925.
 It used water and alkaline sprays over scrubbers of steel and timber in flue ducts.
 The gases were subject to continuous washing; as to the principal acid pollutant by using the catalyst iron oxide, the sulphur dioxide was converted into sulphuric acid.
 The plant was one of the world's first commercial applications of this technique.
-This process was stopped in the B Station in the 1960s, when it was discovered that the discharge of these products into the Thames was more harmful than sulphur dioxide would be to the atmosphere.
+This process was stopped in the B station in the 1960s, when it was discovered that the discharge of these products into the Thames was more harmful than sulphur dioxide would be to the atmosphere.

 Electricity output

-Electricity output from Battersea A & B power stations over the period 1964–83 was as follows.
+Electricity output from Battersea A & B power stations over the period 1964–1983 was as follows.

-Battersea A annual electricity output GWh.Battersea B annual electricity output GWh.